Wigner crystallization in Bernal bilayer graphene: BBG dispersion and Harmonic oscillator description of the WC state

 The HO picture also provides a straightforward way of estimating the critical density associated with the quantum melting of the WC.
 For a conventional particle with mass $m$ in a confining potential $u(r) = k r^2/2$, where $r$ is the distance from the potential minimum, the HO ground state wavefunction has a characteristic frequency $\omega = \sqrt{k/m}$ and root-mean-squared radius $\sqrt{\langle r^2 \rangle} = \sqrt{\hbar/m \omega}$.
 Melting is associated with the ratio $\eta = \sqrt{\langle r^2 \rangle}/a$, where $a = (\sqrt{3} n / 2)^{-1/2}$ is the lattice constant of the Wigner lattice, becoming larger than a critical value $\eta_c$ (the Lindemann criterion).
 Empirically, $\eta_c$ is universally in the range $0.20 - 0.25$ \cite{babadi2013universal, AstrakharchikQuantum2007}.
 While making a precise determination of the critical density associated with WC melting is, in general, very difficult, here we use the Lindemann criterion (with $\eta_c = 0.23$) as a simple proxy to estimate the critical density $n_c$ associated with the melting of the WC state \cite{Joy2022Wigner}: \be \sqrt{\langle \hat{\vec{r}}^2 \rangle } = \eta_c \left( \frac{2}{\sqrt{3} n_c} \right)^{1/2} . \ee In this way, our discussion of the WC state is reduced to solving a single-particle problem: that of a single-particle harmonic oscillator in a confining potential whose strength is determined by electron-electron interactions.
 Below we provide more discussion of the limitations of the HO picture for determining the ground state of the WC.
+We note here only that using Eq.~(\ref{eq:Lindemann}) to predict the location of the conventional WC-FL transition gives a critical $r_s \approx 34$, as compared to the value $r_s \approx 30 - 40$ predicted by quantum Monte Carlo calculations \cite{drummond2009phase, azadi2024quantum} and $r_s \approx 1-4$ predicted by Hartree-Fock \cite{trail2003unrestricted, bernu2011hartree}.

 Let us briefly recall the structure of energy levels of the conventional 2D HO.
 The eigenstate of the 2D HO can be labeled by the principle and azimuthal quantum numbers $(n, \ell)$, and the eigenenergies are $E_n = (n+1)\hbar \omega$, with $n$ a non-negative integer.
 The $n^\text{th}$ energy level is $(n+1)$-fold degenerate (ignoring spin degeneracy).
 For odd $n$, the allowed values of $\ell$ are odd, $\ell \in (-n, -n+2, ...,n)$, whereas for even $n$, only even values of $\ell$ are allowed, $\ell \in (-n, -n+2,...,0,...,n)$.
 It should be noted that the $(n, \ell) = (0,0)$ state remains the ground state even when an external magnetic field is applied \cite{faddeev2004va}.
 A large magnetic field can bring states with finite $\ell$ close to the ground state (the energy difference between $\ell\neq0$ and $\ell=0$ is given by $\Delta E_{\ell}\simeq |\ell| \hbar\omega^{2}/2\omega_{c}$, where $\omega_{c}=eB/m$ is the cyclotron frequency), but the ground state always has $\ell = 0$.